Merzasphor/MWSE/docs/source/lua/type/tes3dialogueInfo.rst

 ----------------------------------------------------------------------------------------------------

 `actor`_ (`tes3actor`_)
+    Read-only.
 The speaker's actor that the info is filtered for.

 `cell`_ (`tes3cell`_)
+    Read-only.
 The speaker's current cell that the info is filtered for.

 `deleted`_ (`boolean`_)
     The deleted state of the object.